ritmosky/technical_test_CodaBene/README.md

 ############################################

+#### Python

 To be able to run the different programs, you must first clone this directory or otherwise replicate the architecture of this directory with the same names (for folders and files) in your computer **Documents** folder.

 To run the python file, **go to the technical_test_CodaBene folder** and then run the command: **python code.py**

+Some parts have been commented out to reduce program execution time.

 #### SQL